 Birchgrove Community Association Membership

-To entitle you to vote on issues at parent meetings and to hold a managerial or director position you will have to join the (BCA).
-This is mandatory for at least one parent/ guardian per family.
+The Association membership entitles you to vote on issues at parent meetings and the AGM.
+To be eligible to hold a Management Committee position you will have to join the (BCA).
+It is mandatory for at least one parent/ guardian per family.
 Your application form and a fee will be collected at the time of enrolling your child.

-The preschool recognises the importance of parent involvement within the program and welcomes you to visit the preschool at any time.
-Some of the ways in which you can become involved in the preschool community include:
+Some of the ways in which you can become involved in the Preschool community include:

 - Story reading

 - Attending excursions and incursions

 - Input into the weekly program, policies and procedures

 - Weekly Preschool washing for a term

 Working bees are held twice a year on Saturdays, between the hours of 8am-12.00pm and each family needs to provide one person for two hours or two people for one hour.
 Adults ONLY, no children permitted.